KayTwenty/Streamcord/README.md

-# streamcord
+# Streamcord
 Very experimental way of talking online in a VoIP